 Many required software programs are also available through the Virtual Computing Lab which allows you to log in to a remote computer and use the software to complete a class assignment.
 This service is free to enrolled students.

-Students are eligible to download Microsoft software products (Windows 7, Office 2010, Office 2011) through the Microsoft4Students program.
+Students are eligible to a fully-licensed, FREE (keep forever) download of Microsoft software products (Windows 7, Windows 8, Office 2013, Office 2010, Office 2011) through the Microsoft4Students program.